Gaussian Processes & RKHS

 References

 1. Rasmussen, C. E., & Williams, C. K. I. (2006).
 “Gaussian Processes for Machine Learning”.
-The standard text.
-Covers regression, classification, covariance functions, and theoretical properties.
+The standard text and it covers regression and classification and covariance functions and theoretical properties.

 2. Wilson, A. G., & Adams, R. P. (2013).
 “Gaussian Process Kernels for Pattern Discovery and Extrapolation”.
-Introduced Spectral Mixture Kernels.
-Showed that standard kernels are just local averages; spectral kernels can model long-range structure and negative covariance.
+Introduced Spectral Mixture Kernels and showed that standard kernels are just local averages while spectral kernels can hold long-range structure and negative covariance.

 3. Titsias, M. (2009).
 “Variational Learning of Inducing Variables in Sparse Gaussian Processes”.
 The breakthrough that made GPs scalable.
-Instead of Nystrom (which ignores data), Titsias treated inducing points as variational parameters to be optimized.
+Instead of Nystrom which ignores data Titsias treated inducing points as variational parameters to be tuned.

 4. Jacot, A. et al. (2018).
 “Neural Tangent Kernel: Convergence and Generalization in Neural Networks”.
-The landmark paper connecting infinite width Neural Networks to Kernel methods, providing exact solvability for Deep Learning dynamics.
+The landmark paper linking infinite width Neural Networks to Kernel methods and giving exact solvability for Deep Learning dynamics.

 5. Lawrence, N. (2004).
 “Gaussian Process Latent Variable Models for Visualisation of High Dimensional Data”.
-Introduced the GPLVM framework, flipping the GP regression problem to optimize inputs rather than weights.
+Introduced the GPLVM framework and flipped the GP regression problem to tune inputs rather than weights.

 6. MacKay, D. J. C. (1998).
 “Introduction to Gaussian Processes”.
-A classic tutorial by the late Sir David MacKay.
-Connects GPs to Neural Networks (early) and provides a Bayesian perspective on regularization.
+A classic tutorial by the late Sir David MacKay and it connects GPs to Neural Networks early on and gives a Bayesian perspective on regularization.

 7. Quinonero-Candela, J., & Rasmussen, C. E. (2005).
 “A Unifying View of Sparse Approximate Gaussian Process Regression”.
-The paper that organized the confusing zoo of sparse approximations (FITC, DTC, PITC) into a single effective theory.
+The paper that organized the confusing zoo of sparse approximations like FITC and DTC and PITC into a single effective theory.